 I know I can do a lot more stuff than I’m doing, but anytime I try I get scared, especially on bars.
 Do you have any tips to help me overcome my fears?

-While we have solutions to gymnastics fear problems, at this point they are only available by hiring us to come for a week and fix them, which is very, very expensive.
+We have a product to overcome gymnastics fear problems, at this point they are only available by hiring us to come for a week and fix them, which is very, very expensive.
 But we do understand the gymnastics fear problem as well or better than anyone and have some concrete suggestions for working on the problem yourself that we have seen work.

 If you don’t mind, I am using your question to pass along a lot of information about gymnastics and fear.

 There are a number of things that we do know about dealing with a gymnastics fear problem from a normal coaching/parental point of view.
 The more pressure that is applied to the athlete, the worse the result.
 Fear is a reality to these athletes and verbal pressure, deadlines, psychological pressure, etc., from coaches, parents or teammates make the situation worse not better.

 When you are attempting to solve gymnastics fear problems, athletes and coaches need to back up in the progression to a place where they are comfortable and work slowly back up.
 Coaches need to be patient, spot a lot, be supportive and understand the athlete’s problem.
 Parents need to be understanding and not push and complain about lack of progress.
 This extra pressure just complicates the situation.

 We have found that changing the technique (the way a gymnast does the skills in question) may speed progress.
 For example, with gymnasts who used to do flyaways with their legs perfectly together, we have them somersault with their legs apart.
 The change seems to help differentiate the skills and sometimes allow some progress.
 We get the feet back together later when they have overcome the fears.